-Sometimes people are lonely, anxious or experiencing low mood (sometimes referred to as depression); worried about their addictions (alcohol, drugs, smoking etc); eating habits perhaps; the physical and mental effects of getting older; life-threatening illnesses; stress of modern living; past & present abuse/difficulties; their relationships, their marriage or family life in general.
+Sometimes people are lonely, anxious or experiencing low mood (sometimes referred to as depression); worried about their addictions (alcohol, drugs, smoking etc); eating habits perhaps; trauma from the past or present; the physical and mental effects of getting older; life-threatening illnesses; stress of modern living; past & present abuse/difficulties; their relationships, their marriage or family life in general.

-Or they may be experiencing, or have experienced, sexual or domestic abuse; anger issues; issues around relating to others; a bereavement, divorce or separation; redundancy; employment difficulties; miscarriage/termination; disability; sexual identity or are just ‘out of sorts’ with a vague feeling of “Why am I feeling like this”?
+Or they may be experiencing, or have experienced, sexual or domestic abuse; anger issues; issues around relating to others; a bereavement, divorce or separation; redundancy; employment difficulties; miscarriage/termination, inability to conceive; disability; sexual identity or are just ‘out of sorts’ with a vague feeling of “Why am I feeling like this”?
 “What is this anxiety?”
+Feelings of “Im not good enough”.
 And wanting to seek some support.